UAA-Robo/tree-ring/README.md

-# Tree Grabber Nabber
+# Tree Ring Imaging Machine (TRIM)

 Documentation can be viewed at [uaa-robo.github.io/tree-ring](https://uaa-robo.github.io/tree-ring/) and in the docs folder.

-This code controls the Amscope camera (our model is the MU500).
+This code controls the Amscope camera (our model is the MU500 and MU1000).

 The following files are taken from the SDK provided by AmScope [here](https://amscope.com/pages/software-downloads) when you select your camera and model:
 * amcam.py - this file provides an API for the camera.
 For more information about the API, see [API.pdf](API.pdf).